-Pressure to Get Work Done
+Pressure to Get the Work Done

-As employees we all have tasks that need to be completed each day in order to contribute to continuing business operations.
-With the necessity of having to complete tasks there can be pressure put onto workers from different sources.
-These sources are usually external sources of pressure to get a job done, but there is also an internal, or self-imposed, pressure to get work tasks done quicker.
+As employees, we all have tasks that need to be completed each day in order to contribute to continuing business operations.
+Employees can often feel pressure to complete tasks from external sources, as well as internal, self-imposed, pressure to complete tasks more quickly.

-There are many different things we can all do on the job in order to avoid unnecessary risk for injury due to rushing around.
+There are many things we can all do on the job in order to avoid unnecessary risk for injury due to being rushed.